Codecademy/docs/content/swift/concepts/protocols/terms/identifiable/identifiable.md

 ---
 Title: 'Identifiable'
-Description: 'Identifiable is a protocol in Swift that requires conforming types to have a unique identifier property'
+Description: 'A protocol in Swift that requires conforming types to have a unique identifier property.'
 Subjects:
   - 'iOS'
   - 'Mobile Development'